 The following matters require the unitholder vote specified below.
-Certain significant decisions require approval by a "unit majority."
-We define "unit majority" as at least a majority of the outstanding common units and Series A Convertible Preferred Units representing limited partner interests of us (the "Series A Preferred Units") voting on an as-if converted basis.
+Certain significant decisions require approval by a "unit majority," which means a majority of the outstanding common units.

 Matter Vote Requirement Issuance of additional units No approval right.
 Amendment of the partnership agreement Certain amendments may be made by our general partner without the approval of the unitholders.
 Other amendments generally require the approval of a unit majority.
 See "-Amendment of the Partnership Agreement."
 Merger of our partnership or the sale of all or substantially all of our assets Unit majority.
 See "-Merger, Sale or Other Disposition of Assets."
 Amendment of the operating partnership agreement and other action taken by us as a limited partner of the operating partnership Unit majority if such amendment or other action would adversely affect our limited partners (or any particular class of limited partners) in any material respect.
 See "-Action Relating to the Operating Partnership."
 Dissolution of our partnership Unit majority.
 See "-Termination and Dissolution."
 Reconstitution of our partnership upon dissolution Unit majority.
 See "-Termination and Dissolution."
 Withdrawal of the general partner No approval right.
 See "-Withdrawal or Removal of our General Partner."
-Removal of the general partner Not less than $6\hat{e}/3\%$ of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
+Removal of the general partner Not less than $6\hat{\mathcal{C}}/3\%$ of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
 See "-Withdrawal or Removal of our General Partner."
 Transfer of the general partner interest No approval right.
 See "-Transfer of General Partner Interests."
 Transfer of incentive distribution rights No approval right.
 See "-Transfer of Incentive Distribution Rights."
 Transfer of ownership interests in the general partner No approval right.
 See "-Transfer of Ownership Interests in our General Partner."